TeknooSoftware/recipe/README.md

 - Constant `BowlInterface::METHOD_NAME` is final.
 - Support `Fiber` into `Promise`.
 - Support `Fiber` into `Bowl` and `DynamicBowl` thanks to dynamics classes :
   - callable will be automatically wrapped by a fiber,
   - the fiber object will be available as parameter for bowls.
-- Add Fiber support to RecipeBowl, also in a dedicated class `FiberRecipeBowl`.
+- Add `Fiber` support to RecipeBowl, also in a dedicated class `FiberRecipeBowl`.
   The Fiber instance is also passed into workplan.
+- Add a `CookingSupervisorInterface` and its default implementation `CookingSupervisor` to manage Bowls Fibers executions and loop on each active fiber.
+  `CookingSupervisor` are also available as parameter for bowls.

 News from Teknoo Recipe 3.1
 ----------------------------